max-mapper/menubar/examples/native-menu/README.md

-# example-menubar-hello-world
+# example-menubar-native-menu

 ## Description

-This is a simple Hello World menubar app that will just open a window that says "Hello World".
+This will create a menubar app with a native menu.

+Courtesy of @tslater in https://github.com/maxogden/menubar/issues/178.

 ## Screenshot